-While using the image-only records on FamilySearch, I found waypoints into the images.
+While using the image-only records on FamilySearch, you will find waypoints into the images.

-Some collections have digitized images, separate from the records I want to research.
-For instance, in the video I created about land records, I showed you how FamilySearch has an Index to the Deeds as a separate link from the actual Deed Records.
+Some collections have digitized images, separate from the records you want to research.
+For instance, in the video about land records, you can view how an index to the deeds is a separate link from the actual deed record books.

 Some collections have digitized books that contained an index at the front or back of the item.
 The index provides reference page numbers to the individuals named in the book.
-In the video linked above, I demonstrated the case with Wake County, North Carolina Alien Registrations.
+In the video linked above, you will see such is the case with the Wake County, North Carolina Alien Registrations.

-The final type includes records that lack an index, either separately or within the collection.
-In the video linked above, I showed you a Jail Register for Licking County, Ohio, with this format.
+Finally, some records lack an index, either separately or within the collection.
+In the video linked above, this is the case with a Jail Register for Licking County, Ohio, with this format.

-With Browse-Only collections with indexes, first, you consult the listings and discover the page numbers (and books if applicable) before searching for the images.
-For the collections without an index, you flip through the record, page by virtual page.
+For the collections without any index, you will flip through the record, page by virtual page.